 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the CAREER & VOCATIONAL INTEREST category section of our site.

-Counselors describe the CASI as a career checkup that surveys beliefs, events, and forces affecting an individual’s career as well as a way to identify influences or problems requiring further discussion and exploration.
+Counselors describe the Career Attitudes & Strategies Inventory (CASI) as a career checkup that surveys beliefs, events, and forces affecting an individual’s career as well as a way to identify influences or problems requiring further discussion and exploration.

 In individual or group settings, the instrument helps to identify and clarify career problems and stimulates constructive discussion of these areas.
 Potential uses include a general assessment of a company’s work environment, sources of worker dissatisfaction, degree of interpersonal abuse, etc.

-The CASI provides a comprehensive inventory of a person’s current work situation that includes common attitudes and beliefs as well as strategies for coping with job, family, coworkers, and supervisors.
+The Career Attitudes & Strategies Inventory (CASI) provides a comprehensive inventory of a person’s current work situation that includes common attitudes and beliefs as well as strategies for coping with job, family, coworkers, and supervisors.
 This inventory assesses the likelihood of job stability and helps to clarify situations the individual may perceive as career obstacles.

 The Career Attitudes and Strategies Inventory is a time-saver for clinicians because it is self-administered, self-scored, profiled, and interpreted.
 It surveys nine aspects of career or work adaptation:

 • Risk-Taking Style